 The new network has three co-convenors from across the Communion, all experts in health.
 They were nominated following consultation with their primates and have received the approval of the Archbishop of Canterbury and the Secretary General of the Anglican Communion.

-The Rt Revd Michael Beasley is the Bishop of Hertford in the Church of England.
+The Rt Revd Michael Beasley is the Bishop of Bath and Wells in the Church of England.
 Formerly an epidemiologist at Imperial College, London, he has extensive international experience in issues of health, nutrition and child development.
 In 2019 he supported churches in DRC in their Ebola response.

 The Rt Revd Luke Pato is the Bishop of Namibia in the Church of Southern Africa.
 He is a champion of national and regional initiatives for malaria elimination and a lead member and advocate in the Isdell Flowers Cross Border Malaria Initiative with other Anglican dioceses in the region.
 Bishop Luke Pato’s video message for the launch of the network highlights what can be achieved when Anglicans work together on health initiatives.
 (His introductory remarks are via video link on the Anglican Alliance (AA) website).

 Dr Janice Tang is a specialist in Medical Oncology and the Honorary Clinical Assistant Professor at the University of Hong Kong.
 Her background is in research, medical education, and clinical pastoral care.
 She is an active member of Hong Kong Anglican community and of the Compass Rose Society.
 Her message for the launch of the network highlights its happy timing at Easter.
 (Her introductory remarks are via video link on the AA website)